timodev96-alt/Tasketo/README.md

 ### A Python To-Do app that's actually fun to use.

-I recently picked up the basics of Tkinter to build the UI—with a little help from AI to get the styling looking sharp.
+I recently picked up the basics of Tkinter to build the UI - with a little help from AI to get the styling looking sharp.
 I handled the backend logic entirely on my own, including the JSON data-saving system so your tasks stick around after you close the app.

 <img width="895" height="712" alt="image" src="https://github.com/user-attachments/assets/921643c7-35b2-453d-a96a-80b8e29a61f0" />